AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-iceberg-cdc-pipelines.md

 state.checkpoints.dir: s3://checkpoints/flink/  # Checkpoint storage in S3
 ```

 The Iceberg Flink connector commits data files to the Iceberg catalog at checkpoint time.
-This means that exactly-once semantics in the pipeline correspond to checkpoint frequency—a 60-second checkpoint interval means the pipeline can be at most 60 seconds behind the latest committed snapshot in Iceberg.
+This means that exactly-once semantics in the pipeline correspond to checkpoint frequency, a 60-second checkpoint interval means the pipeline can be at most 60 seconds behind the latest committed snapshot in Iceberg.
 This is typically acceptable for analytical workloads but may need tuning for near-real-time requirements.

 ---